lunakoly/CashLegacy/README.md

 ## Builtin commands
 ### General
 - `exit` - Escapes the current scope and optionally provide some value other than the default empty string
+- `eval` - Evaluate a value as user input

 ### Values
 - `typeof` - Get the type of a value
 - `def` - Define variables
 - `set` - Reassign a value
+- `exec` - Execute a variable content as user input

 ### Display
 - `print` - Print text without appending newline character